ociriux/finalcs50/README.md

 - Meal planning suggestions
 - Mobile app development

 AI Tools were only used for research and learning purposes.
-Every lijne of code for this project is written by myself.
+Every line of code for this project is written by myself.